theory/jsontree/README.md

 Permalink URL itself (and whatever data collection GitHub injects; see its [privacy statement] for details).

-### Path
+### Paths

-Input the JSONPath queries to execute into this field.
-On load, the app will pre-load example queries.
-See [RFC 9535] for details on the jsonpath language.
+Input the JSONPath queries to compile and execute, one per line, into this field.
+On load, the app will pre-load 2-4 example queries.
+See [RFC 9535] for details on the JSONPath language.

 ### JSON Input